 The Gordon Law Group works with individuals, entrepreneurs, and businesses in the blockchain and fintech space.
 And as an industry consultant, we regularly advise on initial coin offerings.

-We’ll help you: choose the best jurisdiction to incorporate; structure your ICO so it complies with local, federal, and international regulations; develop a plan to leverage available deductions, credits, gifting, and donation tactics to keep as much money in your coffers as possible, while remaining compliant.
+We’ll help: choose the best jurisdiction to incorporate; structure your ICO so it complies with local, federal, and international regulations; develop a plan to leverage available deductions, credits, gifting, and donation tactics to keep as much money in your coffers as possible, while remaining compliant.

 The Howey Test is the standard judges use to determine if an ICO qualifies as a security under SEC rules.
 Click for a plain-English overview of the rule.Read »